julzerinos/school-shootings-analysis/README.md

 In analysis folder there is a notebook with all the code and analysis conducted during working on a project.
 It also contains code that generated the diagrams that are later used in the page.

-In dosc folder there are files with github pages content as well as folders containing diagrams that are display on the page.
+In docs folder there are files with github pages content as well as folders containing diagrams that are display on the page.